augustinh22/msc_markdown/source/03_AppliedExample.md

 Following complete and successful download, the necessary bands from each newly acquired Sentinel-2 scene are automatically re-formatted. \acs{SIAM}™ is sensor independent, but input data format requirements are based on Landsat for high-resolution data.
 Six bands (blue, green, red, near infrared and two medium infrared bands) are used (i.e. bands 2, 3, 4, 8, 11, 12).
 Scipy resamples bands 11 and 12 from 20\acs{m} pixels to 10\ac{m}.
 Sentinel-2's \acs{MSI} does not capture any thermal bands, so a constant is used to ignore thermal decision rules in \acs{SIAM}™.
 Based on the assumption that pixels with a value of 0 in any of the input bands contain no data and not a measured value of 0 (see discussion), a no-data mask is generated.
 Finally, using \acs{GDAL}, the six Sentinel-2 bands of \ac{ToA} reflectance values are converted to an 8-bit range, stacked in ascending order and saved in the \acs{ENVI} data format required as input for \acs{SIAM}™.

-\graffito{~1 minute}
+\graffito{~1 minute per scene}

-Re-formatting each Sentinel-2 scene takes roughly 1 minute.
+Re-formatting each Sentinel-2 scene on the current set-up takes roughly 1 minute.
+This process is distributed over all cores, so might be faster with different hardware, but that is beyond the scope of this thesis.

 ### SIAM™: generating information layers